woodenworks/project-kraken/adventure-content/monsters/Velandrach.md

 ***Arcane Matrix (1/day).*** If Velandrach is not targeted by an attack or forced to make a saving throw for 2 full rounds, he gains a 30-point arcane shield.
 This barrier grants him +2 AC and absorbs damage until depleted.

-***Master of Glyphs.*** Velandrach can embed a glyph of force into an unoccupied 5-foot cube within 60 feet.
-Velandrach can maintain up to three glyphs at a time.
-A glyph is triggered when a creature other than Velandrach enters its space or ends its turn there. _Dexterity Saving Throw:_ DC 16. _Failure:_ 13 (3d10) Force damage.
+***Master of Glyphs.*** Velandrach can use his **Create Glyph** ability to create up to three glyphs at a time. _Wisdom Saving Throw:_ DC 16, one creature who enters the Glyph's space or ends its turn. _Failure:_ 13 (2d10) Force damage and cannot take reactions until the start of its next turn.
 The Glyph vanishes once triggered.

 ***Dreamsteel Flesh.*** Velandrach has resistance to Force and Psychic damage.